 1. Jane Austen, Pride and Prejudice (New York: Penguin Classics, 2008), Microsoft Reader e-book, chap.
 23.

 For more details, consult the Chicago Manual of Style section 14.166.
-The Manual is available at the Reference Desk on the second floor of the Library, and is also available online.
+The Manual is available at the Library Service Desk on the second floor of the Library, and is also available online.